-39 Tyler, Geoff; Dixie, Grahame, Investing in agribusiness: a retrospective view of a Development Bank's investments in agribusiness in Africa and Southeast Asia and the Pacific, page 7 (2013).
 The practice of conducting feasibility studies does not imply that investors have pre-investment obligations rather it reflects an internationally agreed practice that investors engage in to protect the value of their investment.
 However, as noted below, in some States feasibility studies are required under domestic law.
-In addition, VGGT Technical Guide No. 4 notes that agricultural land investments may be negatively impacted where "legitimate tenure rights have been overridden, families have list of their homes and livelihoods ... [and] disputes over tenure rights have escalated to violent conflicts resulting in deaths and political unrest."39 Such protests may not only affect project success, but may also result in reputational and economic harm for the investor.
+In addition, VGGT Technical Guide No. 4 on Safeguarding land tenure rights, notes (p. vi) that agricultural land investments may be negatively impacted where "Legitimate tenure rights have been overridden, families have lost of their homes and livelihoods ... [and] disputes over tenure rights have escalated to violent conflicts resulting in deaths and political unrest".
+Such protests may not only affect project success, but may also result in reputational and economic harm for the investor.

-40 See VGGT, Preface, page v.
+32 See VGGT, Preface, p.
+V.